ampreetarsh/JS-Testing-Final-Project/README.md

 # How it works

-Different test sites have been written to test the different functions of the app
+Different test suites have been written to test the different functions of the app